 By Sarah Alexander and Gillian Croad

+The Competent Children Project was cited by Government as providing evidence of long-lasting effects of early childhood education on children’s academic achievement and competencies, and used to justify the expansion of government influence over service provision.
 The research received much political and professional acclaim in New Zealand for its demonstration of the positive effects of early childhood education on children’s competencies and educational achievement.

 Our paper is concerned not so much with the quality of the research because every piece of research has strengths and limitations, but with the political importance it attained in the absence of much critical review, discussion and understanding of the full research reports.

 The assessment reported here suggests that the findings have been over-generalised beyond that warranted by the data.
 The use of the research to legitimate public policy and spending should be questioned.

 Given the political significance Competent Children has attained there would appear to be a strong case for comprehensive critical analysis of this research by policy people, Ministry of Education officials, and early childhood researchers and professional leaders.

 To download a copy of the paper click here